pnp/pnpcore/docs/articles/consumer/configuring authentication.md

 Click on **Accept** to accept the requested permissions and that point you're being redirected to the PnP Site (https://aka.ms/sppnp).
 At this point you've registered the PnP multi-tenant application in your Azure AD environment and you can use it with the PnP Core SDK.
 The PnP Core SDK defaults to this application, so if you're not specifying any Azure AD application details when setting up authentication for the application then the PnP Core SDK automatically uses the PnP application (application id 31359c7f-bd7e-475c-86db-fdb8c937548e).

 > [!Note]
-> If you get errors during this consent process it's most likely because your Azure AD tenant administrators have blocked you from registering multi-tenant applications.
-Please contact your admins and check with them.
+> If you get errors during this consent process it's most likely because you are not an Azure AD tenant administrator.
+Please contact your admins and check with them for further steps.